Images shot with the classic F.Zuiko 38mm f1.8

 Of course Suzhou is a lovely place and great for photography, but the inside of a bar isn’t, and that’s where I’d spent most of the time.

-Suzhou to Shanghai
+Suzhou to Shanghai by train

 Suzhou has relatively recently opened a couple of subway lines, and the header picture was taken in one of them as I was on my way to the train station.

 Black and white pictures of people on subways can be a bit of a cliche when it comes to street photography, but I think if you have something more than a black and white picture of someone on the subway then you can still get away with it.

 Obviously the reflection is the major feature of that image, but I think we have other elements too.